Working as a crime scene cleaner is not for the faint-hearted, but it can be an extremely rewarding job for the right person.

 Crime scene cleaner salary per hour

-Due to the nature of the work, it is also common for crime scene cleaners to be paid by the hour.
-The average hourly wage for a professional crime scene cleaner ranges from £14 to £26 according to Payscale.com.
-Although this should increase as you gain more experience and relevant qualifications.
+The average hourly wage for a professional crime scene cleaner ranges from £14 to £26, according to Payscale.com.
+However, this should increase as you gain more experience and relevant qualifications.

 How long does it take to clean up a crime scene?